janderland/janderland/posts/fql.md

 When integrating SQL into other languages, there are usually two choices each with their own drawbacks:

-1. Write literal SQL strings into your code.
+1. Write literal _SQL strings_ into your code.
 This is simple but type safety isn't usually checked till runtime.

-2. Use an ORM and/or code generation.
+2. Use an _ORM_.
 This is more complex and sometimes doesn't perfectly model SQL semantics, but does provide type safety.

-FQL leans towards option #2 by providing a Go API which is structurally equivalent to the query language.
-This allows FQL semantics to be modeled in the host language's type system.
+FQL leans towards option #2 by providing a Go API which is structurally equivalent to the query language, allowing FQL semantics to be modeled in the host language's type system.

 This Go API may also be viewed as an FDB layer which unifies the directory & tuple layers with the FDB base API.